On this page

 To enable a more customized user authentication experience, Okta introduces an extension to the OAuth 2.0 and OpenID Connect standard called the Interaction Code grant type.
-This grant type allows apps using an embedded Sign-In Widget and/or SDK to manage user interactions with the authorization server directly, rather than relying on a browser-based redirect to an authentication component (such as the Okta Sign-In Widget).
+This grant type allows apps using an embedded Okta Sign-In Widget and/or SDK to manage user interactions with the authorization server directly, rather than relying on a browser-based redirect to an authentication component (such as the Sign-In Widget).

-The Identity Engine makes the app context available when a user enters an authentication flow.
+Identity Engine makes the app context available when a user enters an authentication flow.
 Context variables are available in our email templates, allowing customers to dynamically customize email style and content based on the app that an email notification is triggered from.

-- Embedded Sign-In Widget: Embed the Okta Sign-In Widget into your own code base to handle the authentication on your servers.
+- Embedded Sign-In Widget: Embed the Sign-In Widget into your own code base to handle the authentication on your servers.
 This provides a balance between complexity and customization.

 We have a whole host of SDKs available for integrating new Identity Engine features into your apps using the deployment models described above and sample apps to show them in action.

-- Pages and page sections covering features that only work in the Identity Engine have a blue Identity Engine banner at the top.
+- Pages and page sections covering features that only work in Identity Engine have a blue Identity Engine banner at the top.